A complete overview of predictive analytics in healthcare

 Predictive analytics is the evaluation of current and historical data through statistical modeling, data mining, artificial intelligence (AI), and machine learning techniques to predict future events.

-It applies to many types of healthcare data.
-These include structured data, like electronic health records (EHRs), and unstructured data, such as clinical notes and imaging reports.
+It applies to many types of healthcare data, including structured data, like electronic health records (EHRs), and unstructured data, such as clinical notes and imaging reports.
 It also leverages big data to provide insights into patient care, resource management, and health outcomes.

 IT operators, care managers, and other healthcare professionals use predictive analytics to surface insights and enable operational efficiencies.